Three killed in road mishaps in 3 dists - Countryside - observerbd.com

 |

-Three persons were killed and two injured in separate road accidents in three districts- Bhola, Satkhira and Bogura, in two days.
+Three persons including two minor girls were killed in separate road accidents in three districts- Satkhira, Panchagarh and Natore, recently.

-BHOLA: A motorcyclist was killed in an accident on the Bhola-Char Fasson Road in Boidder Pole area under Borhanuddin Upazila of the district on Tuesday.
+SATKHIRA: A schoolgirl was killed as a three-wheeler hit her in Tala Upazila of the district on Tuesday afternoon.

-Deceased Md Zihad, 15, was the son of Emran Ali of No. 9 Ward under Kachia Union in the upazila.
+Deceased Mohona Pal, 7, was the daughter of Shankar Pal of Teghoria Village in the upazila, and a first-grader at Shreemantakati Sunrise Pre-cadet School.

-Officer-in-Charge (OC) of Borhanuddin Police Station (PS) Enamul Haque said the biker was going to Lalmohan from Borhanuddin.
-At that time, an auto-rickshaw dashed the bike from opposite direction, leaving him dead on the spot.
-Being informed, police recovered the body.
+Head Teacher of the school Saifullah Sardar said a three-wheeler hit Mohona in Battala area, leaving her seriously injured.

-SATKHIRA: A bank official was killed as a truck ran over his motorcycle in Patkelghata Upazila of the district on Monday noon.
+PANCHAGARH: A day-labourer was killed in a head-on collision between two trolleys in Banglabandha area under Tentulia Upazila of the district on Tuesday morning.
+Deceased Masud Rana, 20, was the son of Shafiqul Islam of Emayetpur area in Debiganj Upazila of the district.

-Deceased Shamsur Rahman Sana, 40, was a resident of Ashashuni Upazila in the district, and ADC Manager of Dutch-Bangla Bank Limited, Patkelghata Branch.

-Eyewitnesses said a speeding truck ran over the bike on the Satkhira-Khulna highway at noon, leaving him dead on the spot.
+Banglabandha Union Parishad Chairman Kudrat-e-Khuda Milon said following the accident, Masud was killed on the spot.

-BOGURA: A potato trader was killed and two others were killed in a head-on collision between two trucks on the Dhaka-Bogura Highway in Aria Bazaar Fultala area under Shahjahanpur Upazila of the district early Monday.
+BARAIGRAM, NATORE: A minor girl was killed in a road accident in Gunaihati area under Bonpara Municipality in Baraigram Upazila of the district on Sunday evening.

-Deceased Moyen Uddin, 55, was the son of late Nasim Uddin of Durgapur Village in Patnitala Upazila of Naogaon.

-The injured are: Jewel Mia, 32, driver of the potato-laden truck, and Bilash, 27, his helper.